pkepley/blog-notebooks/20201016_McFarthestPoints/README.md

 To exactly reproduce my environment, use `mcfar_complete.yml` instead.

 ### Overpass URL
-I currently have an Overpass server on my local machine, so the Notebook points to this local server.
-If you don't have Overpass installed locally, you can override this by changing the `overpass_url` (an alternate is provided in the code).
+These notebooks currently points to the overpass-api.de server.
+You can change the overpass server by changing the `overpass_url`.

 ### Output
 If you don't want to bother with running the notebook and just want